10 reasons why the Royal Family should switch from Drupal to Enonic

 You can see the Drupal user interface yourself here:

-Enonic will not try to confuse the Queen, the Duke of Cambridge, or the Duchess of Cornwall, and offers instead a tree structure out of the box, which can mirror the site structure.
+Enonic will not try to confuse the King, the Duke of Cambridge, or the Duchess of Cornwall, and offers instead a tree structure out of the box, which can mirror the site structure.
 Our tree structure provides a tidy and logical overview of your site, your content types, and your content pieces.

-This is how Enonic XP looks, by comparison:
+This is how Enonic looks, by comparison:

-We have mentioned search functionality indirectly already under the section on performance, but this point needs to be hammered in.
 Drupal lacks a search engine and relies on legacy database search or the use of a third-party tool at the side.
 The Royal Family is certainly not growing any smaller, neither in family members nor content, so featuring a fast and precise search engine is of vital importance.

 Enonic has the mentioned Elasticsearch embedded.
 Elasticsearch can search in different sources, with scoring based on aspects of your choice.
-For more details about this particular feature, see how Norway Post built their search function with Enonic XP.

 Drupal is dependent on a third-party database, which means more operations, more maintenance, and more hassle when upgrading the platform.
 Prince Charles doesn't need any more grey hairs, so why keep unnecessary troubles around?